lliuauto/flexibot/README.md

 A Scilab/Scicos-based modeling and simulation toolbox for flexible manipulator

-Oodes are hosted by Sourceforge.net
+Codes are hosted by Sourceforge.net